 Ski resort sheet

-Cairngorm Mountain (Blue Hill in Gaelic) is situated in the Scottish Highlands quite close from the station of the Letch in the Cairngorm National Park.
+Cairngorm ski resort (Blue Hill in Gaelic) is situated in the Scottish Highlands quite close to the resort of the Lecht situated in the Cairngorm National Park.
 You can access the resort taking the A9 arterial route.
 The airport of Inverness is the closest one from the station and you can stay in the popular town of Aviemore.
+News about COVID-19 in Cairngorm.

 The ski resort is based on the Cairngorm Mountain which is one of the highest one of Scotland and offers a large range of slopes.